thiyagarajan/AR-Loader/README.markdown

-§# AR Loader
+## AR Loader

-General Loader for populating database with seed data from various sources.
+General active record loader for populating database with seed data from various sources, including csv files and .xls files (Excel Spreadsheets)

-Simplifies the specification and loading of data from files into any active record supported database.
+Simplifies the specification and loading of data from such files into any active record supported database.

-Seamlessly handles loading an active record model's attributes and it's associations, based on reflection against the supplied model - mapping column headings to attributes and associations.
+Aims to generically and seamlessly, handle loading an active record model's attributes and it's associations, based on reflection against the supplied model.

+So rather than hard coded mappings, uses the file's column headings to map data to model's attributes and associations, which makes it extendable via file data rather than requiring new coding.

-Fully extendable via spreadsheet headings - simply add new column to Excel/Open Office spreadsheets with attribute or association name, and loader will attempt to find correct association and populate AR object with row data.
+Simply add new column to Excel/Open Office spreadsheet, or csv file with new attribute or association name, and loader will attempt to find correct association and populate AR object with row data.

-Original focus was on support for the Open Source Spree e-commerce project, so includes specific loaders and rake tasks for loading Spree Products and associated data such as Product Variants, and images.

-Loaders attempt to handle various human read-able forms of column names.
+The Loader attempts to handle various human read-able forms of column names.

-For example, given an association on the model called, product_properties, will successfully load from columns with headings such as 'product_properties', 'Product Properties', 'product Properties' etc
+For example, given an association on the model called, product_properties, will successfully load from columns with headings such as 'product_properties', 'Product Properties', 'ProductProperties' 'product properties' etc

+For has_many associations, either multiple columns can be used or multiple values can be specified in a single column using suitable delimiters.

+Complex associations/mappings, for example requiring complex lookups, can be handled by extending the loader engine.

+Original focus was on support for the Open Source Spree e-commerce project, so includes specific loaders and rake tasks for loading Spree Products, and associated data such as Product Variants, and Images.

 ## Installation

-Add gem instruction to your Gemfile.
-To use the Excel loader, JRuby is required, so to use in a mixed setup of JRuby and deployed to other Rubies, use the following guard.

-    if(RUBY_PLATFORM =~ /java/)
-         gem 'activerecord-jdbcmysql-adapter'
-    else
-        gem 'mysql'
-    end

-Install the latest gem :
+Add gem 'ar_loader' to your Gemfile/bundle, or install the latest gem as usual :

     `gem install ar_loader`